OpenSuSE Man Pages

 These options specify the version and size parameters for the

 naming (directory) area of the filesystem.
-The valid nam-
+The valid naming_op-

-The block size is specified either as a value in
+The directory block size is specified with a value

 cannot be less than the filesystem block size.
 The